msmbuilder/msmbuilder/doc/tica.rst

 While the tICs are themselves approximations to the dominant eigenfunctions of the propagator / transfer operator, the approach taken in [#f1]_ and [#f2]_ is to "stack" tICA with :ref:`msm`.
-For example, in [#f2]_, Perez-Hernandez et. al. first measured the 66 atom-atom distances between a set of atoms in each frame of their MD trajectories, and then use tICA to find the slowest 1, 4, and 10 linear combinations of these degrees of freedom and transform the 66-dimensional dataset into a 1, 4, or 10-dimensional dataset.
-Then, they apply
-:class:`~mixtape.cluster.KMeans` to the resulting data and build an MSM.
+For example, in [#f2]_, Perez-Hernandez et al. first measured the 66 atom-atom distances between a set of atoms in each frame of their MD trajectories, and then use tICA to find the slowest 1, 4, and 10 linear combinations of these degrees of freedom and transform the 66-dimensional dataset into a 1, 4, or 10-dimensional dataset.
+Then, they apply :class:`~mixtape.cluster.KMeans` to the resulting data and build an MSM.

 Example